Human rights in Guatemala: Legal issues

 According to the International Human Rights Law Group, the Guatemalan criminal justice system is to blame for the poor human rights Guatemala faces.
 Cerezo announced it would now be their responsibility.
 The Guatemalan criminal justice system is supposed to work with the court to punish those who violate human rights.
+However, the system is no longer the only ones working to "cleanse" the country.
+The public has also began to get involved, but much worse.
+They have taken the phrase "social cleaning" to another level where high levels of violence are present everywhere in Guatemala with attacks on human rights defenders, violence against women, discrimination towards indigenous communities.
 With a system implemented to protect human rights in Guatemala the issue of these rights being violated remains.
 This is partly because the judges are not trained properly which can affect the investigation by causing them to be unreliable.
 The Commission against Impunity in Guatemala (CICIG) was established in 2007 and itworks to break down corruption within the country.
 After a CICIG investigation the 2015 president, Cerezo collected bribes he was later arrested.
 Human rights violations continue to increase with the Guatemalan people as victims because of improper protections from the government.
+As a result of the many violations, narcotics has become a common occurrence with many kidnappings, human trafficking, and criminal activities, that have not been stopped due to the corruption of government security and communal leaders rising and gaining power.

 On 16 May 2022, Alejandro Giammattei reappointed María Consuelo Porras as attorney general, to serve for another four years.
 The decision posed a serious risk to human rights and the rule of law in the country.
 During her initial years in office, Porras has undermined investigations into corruption and human rights abuses, and brought arbitrary criminal proceedings against journalists, judges, and prosecutors.